How to design user scenarios: best practices and examples

 Designers need to understand their users if they want to make products that people will use.
 By understanding them, you can help create solutions that help them achieve their goals.
 And when users are able to achieve their goals, they will want to use your product again – but for that, you need to truly understand the user.

-One way to understand the people you’re designing for better is to map out and create user scenarios.
+Before getting your hands dirty with your favorite prototyping tool, you should understand the people you’re designing for better.
+To do that you first need to map out and create user scenarios.
 User scenarios are an opportunity to learn, they invite us to put ourselves in the shoes of the user.
 Since they take the form of a diagram and/or brief story, they’re perfect for presentations, explanations and getting that vital stakeholder buy-in.
 It’s a win-win!

 User scenarios are one of the many tools UX designers have in their arsenal.
 Like the others, user scenarios are a way that we have to understand what users want, how they feel and what they want from the product.
 It’s all about helping the design team put themselves in the user’s shoes, encouraging empathy.